aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/consortia-members.md

 ## Leadership

 The project lead and principal investigator of DSWB is Dr. Agnes Kirraga from APHRC Kenya.

+She is supported by the APHRC team members who serve as the project secretariat team.
-You can learn about her and the APHRC team on our website: https://dswb.africa/dswb-secretariat/.
+You can find more about them on our website: https://dswb.africa/dswb-secretariat/.

-She reports to Steering Committee members, who are listed on our website: https://dswb.africa/steering-committee/.
+The project team reports to the Steering Committee members, who are listed on our website: https://dswb.africa/steering-committee/.

 ## Pathfinder Institutions